Welcome to Lowe & Sons by Powells.

 The Lowe family purchased no. 11 Bridge Street Row and moved the shop from the original premises located at The Pentice after the building was demolished in order to widen the roads and accomodate the ever growing movement of Chester.

 Fifth Officer Harold Lowe was aboard the Titanic, he managed to assist numerous passengers into the lifeboats before being ordered to get into lifeboat 14 himself.
 After dropping off the passengers, he returned to the site of the disaster to rescue any survivors, which included the only female to survive being in the freezing ocean, Rhoda Abbott.

 Lowe & Sons commissioned pieces of silver that were given as gifts to The Queen and Duke of Edinburgh for their wedding.
-The Queen sent a letter of thanks for her new salver by Paul Storr, entrée dishes and sauce boats.
+The Queen returned a letter of gratitude which expressed her delight towards the new silver salver, entrée dishes and sauce boats.